The Benefits of a Month-to-Month Lease

 Fixed Term vs. Month-to-Month Leases

-In today's rental market, the most popular type of agreement is a fixed-term lease that can have a duration of a year or more depending on what is agreed upon between the landlord and tenant.
+In today’s rental market, the most popular type of agreement is a fixed-term lease that can have a duration of a year or more depending on what is agreed upon between the landlord and tenant.
+A long-term rental contract, such as a year-long lease, provides stability and a predictable income stream for both parties.

 Benefits of a Month-to-Month Lease for Both Tenant and Landlord

 There are many situations that can arise in which a fixed-term lease might not be the best option, and when these situations arise, the month-to-month lease can be an excellent solution.
 There are tenants that must constantly move from location to location as required by their employer, and for them, a month-to-month lease offers a great deal more flexibility over a fixed-term lease.
+There are also many benefits and possible advantages to choosing a month-to-month lease, such as more control and more income for landlords.

 Another type of tenant that finds month-to-month leases beneficial are those who have recently sold their home and have not yet found their new residence.
+Some tenants also use a month-to-month lease while waiting for a home purchase to close.

 Having the ability to rent a temporary residence while they find their new home is invaluable, and it ensures that there will be no legal or financial issues associated with having to break a long-term lease.

 This type of agreement is also beneficial for those who want to get to know a neighborhood or a landlord prior to committing to a long-term lease.
+Month-to-month leases are also popular for short-term rentals, where tenants may only need a place for a few weeks.

 How a Month-to-Month Lease Works